Battle of Tarakan (1945): Japanese occupation

 Prior to World War II, Tarakan formed part of the Netherlands East Indies (NEI) and was an important oil production centre.
 The island's two oilfields produced 80,000 barrels of oil per month in 1941.
 Securing Tarakan's oilfields formed one of Japan's early objectives during the Pacific War.
-Japanese forces landed on the island's east coast on 11 January 1942 and defeated the small Dutch garrison in two days of fighting in which half the defenders were killed.
-While the oilfields were successfully sabotaged by the Dutch before their surrender, Japanese engineers were able to swiftly restore them to production and 350,000 barrels were extracted each month by early 1944.
+Japanese forces landed on the island's east coast on 11 January 1942.
+They defeated the small Dutch garrison during two days of fighting in which half the defenders were killed in battle or executed thereafter.
+While the oilfields were sabotaged by the Dutch before surrendering, Japanese engineers were able to swiftly restore them to production.
+By early 1944 350,000 barrels of oil were being extracted from the island each month.

-Following the Dutch surrender, Tarakan's 5,000 inhabitants suffered under Japan's occupation policies.
-The large number of troops stationed on the island caused food shortages and many civilians suffered from malnutrition as a result.
-The Japanese authorities brought 600 labourers to Tarakan from Java.
-The Japanese also forced an estimated 300 Javanese women to work as "comfort women" on Tarakan after enticing them to travel with false offers of clerical and clothes-making jobs.
+Tarakan's 5,000 inhabitants suffered under Japan's occupation policies.
+The large number of troops stationed on the island caused food shortages and many civilians suffered from malnutrition.
+The Japanese authorities brought 600 labourers to Tarakan from Java who were treated brutally.
+Approximately 300 Javanese women also travelled to Tarakan after receiving false offers of clerical and clothes-making jobs from the Japanese and were forced to work as prostitutes.

 Tarakan's value to the Japanese evaporated with the rapid advance of Allied forces into the area during 1944.
-The last Japanese oil tanker left Tarakan in July 1944, and heavy Allied air raids later in the year destroyed the island's oil production and storage facilities.
+The last Japanese oil tanker left Tarakan in July 1944, and heavy Allied air raids later in the year destroyed the oil production and storage facilities.
 Hundreds of Indonesian civilians may have also been killed by these raids.
 The Allies also laid mines near Tarakan, which, combined with patrols by air and naval units, prevented Japanese merchant vessels and transports from docking at the island.

 In line with the island's declining importance, the Japanese garrison on Tarakan was reduced in early 1945.
 One of the two infantry battalions stationed on the island (the 454th Independent Infantry Battalion) was withdrawn to Balikpapan.
 This battalion was destroyed by the Australian 7th Division in July during the Battle of Balikpapan.